 Healthier alternative to Candied Sweet Potatoes (Daigaku Imo, 大学芋)

-I miss Japan and especially around the autumn time, I get especially sentimental.
-I miss going for walks in Negeishi Shirin Koen and listening to the dried leaves crackle under my feet and feeling the cool crisp air against my face.
-I miss the B1 floor of the SOGO department store in the Yokohama station where you can sample a little bit of of all of the delicious Japanese treats.
-One delicious treat that I love is called Candied Sweet Potatoes (Daigaku Imo, 大学芋) However this dish is fried and is not so healthy.
-I wanted to create a low-fat, gluten-free, egg-free, dairy-free baked dish with reduced sweetness and made the ginger honey soya dip optional too.
+One delicious Japanese treat that I love is Candied Sweet Potatoes (Daigaku Imo, 大学芋) However this dish is fried and is not so healthy.
+I wanted to create a low-fat, gluten-free, egg-free, dairy-free baked dish with reduced sweetness.
+We lightened this recipe up and made the ginger honey soya dip optional too.

 Can you spot the non-conformist in the picture below?